 Kim and I have helped hundreds of our readers and guests find the perfect boat, and more importantly, we’ve helped them to get out living the life.

-If you click the link down below you can not only purchase a copy of our Sailboat Buying Guide but we also have a special offer for a bundle purchase and a one-time all questions answered phone call with me.
-If you’re debating about what boat to get or want me to look at some specifications or just have a bunch of questions to ask, I’m happy to help.
+If you click the link down below you can not only purchase a copy of our Sailboat Buying Guide but we also have special offers.
+See below.

 Sailboat Buying Guide For Cruisers

 This guide will help you to clarify your thought process, ensure you avoid making mistakes and it will certainly help to save you money.

 Ultimately it will provide you with a clearer perspective about some of the issues involved with buying a boat and transitioning to a life on the sea.

 100% Money-Back Guarantee.
 If at any point you’re not satisfied with the guide you can return it for a full refund.
 Our Sailboat Buying Guide For Cruisers might just save you 1000's (it's high in value!) but we're currently selling it at the low price of $24.97.
 How much would you pay for something that can potentially save you thousands?